Tournament Headquarters will be located at Wesst Creek; 12575 West Creek Parkway, Henrico, VA 23238; Tournament Director: Steve D’Adamo; 804-288-4625

-Team Check-in/Registration will occur at Striker Park on August 11th 1 hour before the team’s first game on Saturday.
+Team Check-in/Registration will occur at West Creek on August 10th 1 hour before the team’s first game on Saturday.

 Please dowload, print and provide the following document during registration to the Site Coordinators - Team Check-in Document.

 Region 1 Policy Regarding Application to Host A Tournament

 Region I has established the following policy concerning permission to travel when attending USYS sanctioned tournaments in Region I. The purpose of this policy is to make it as simple as possible for the US Youth Soccer Region I teams to travel to tournaments within Region I.

 The new policy states that any USYS State Association teams within Region I that is accepted into a tournament in Region I do not need permission to travel papers.
 Permission to Travel is not required in friendly games within Region 1.

 National State Associations in Region I:

 Connecticut Jr Soccer Assn; Delaware Youth Soccer Assn; Eastern New York Youth Soccer Assn; Eastern Pennsylvania Youth Soccer Assn; Soccer Maine; Maryland Youth Soccer Assn; Massachusetts Youth Soccer Assn; New Hampshire Soccer Assn; New Jersey Youth Soccer Assn; New York State West Youth Soccer Assn; Pennsylvania West State Soccer Assn; Soccer Rhode Island; Vermont Soccer Assn; Virginia Youth Soccer Assn; West Virginia Soccer Assn

 RULES OF THE GAME * FIFA rules apply if not modified within *

 The following rules have been designed to ensure fair play for all participants.
 Each player is expected to understand these rules prior to their participation in the tournament.
 Any questions concerning these rules should be directed to Tournament Staff.